Skip to main content

 Incident Response Planning

-A data breach at an AEC firm can compromise active project designs, expose client trade secrets, and trigger notification obligations under state breach notification laws.
-California requires notification to affected individuals without unreasonable delay, and the penalties for slow or inadequate response are increasing.
+A breach at an AEC firm can compromise active project designs, expose client trade secrets, and trigger notification obligations under state law.
+California requires notification to affected residents in the most expedient time possible and without unreasonable delay, with additional reporting to the Attorney General for larger incidents — see the California Attorney General’s breach reporting requirements.
+Many client contracts impose shorter notice windows than the statute does.

 Your incident response plan should assign responsibilities for detection, containment, client notification, and regulatory reporting.
-It should be tested annually, because a plan that has never been exercised will fail under the pressure of an actual incident.
+It should be tested at least annually with a tabletop exercise, because a plan that has never been exercised will fail under the pressure of an actual incident.

 Common Compliance Gaps in AEC Firms